markvaaz/nova/terms-of-service.md

 - Continued use of the bot after any changes means you agree to the updated terms.

 ## 6. Contact
-For questions, data requests, or reports, contact the developer on Discord: `@markvaaz` (replace with your actual username).
+For questions, data requests, or reports, contact the developer on Discord: `@markvaaz`.